 Tom is frequently instructed to appear in multi-day trials and preliminary hearings.
 He has an extensive paperwork practice and has been acknowledged by clients for providing thorough yet concise advice and robust pleadings.
 He also advises employer clients on various non-contentious matters, including TUPE transfers and the review of disciplinary / grievance policies and contractual terms.
-Tom also appears in appeals before the Employment Appeals Tribunal and Court of Appeal and also acts in restraint of trade cases in the High Court and in applications for interim relief before the Tribunal.
+Tom also appears in appeals before the Employment Appeals Tribunal and Court of Appeal and acts in restraint of trade cases in the High Court and in applications for interim relief before the Tribunal.

 In addition to his work in the public-sector, Tom is equally at home representing commercial clients and has been praised for his ability to quickly find a solution to a dispute that embraces an employer’s specific practical and business needs.
-His Respondent/Defendant clients have included major corporations such as GlaxoSmithKline, Sainsbury’s, Homebase, LHR Airports, Bibendum Wine, New Look & Selfridges.
+His Respondent/Defendant clients have included major corporations such as GlaxoSmithKline, Sainsbury’s, Homebase, Serco, Royal Mail, LHR Airports, DHL, Barclays, New Look & Selfridges.

 Tom has an unstuffy and approachable manner with clients.
 Solicitors often mention how his conferencing skills make both Claimant and Respondent clients feel quickly at ease when faced with the potentially daunting prospect of litigation.

-He has achieved a number of high value awards and settlements but is also quick to grasp the non-monetary aims pursued by Claimants such as negotiating re-engagement packages, releasing employees from restrictive covenants and agreeing full and fair references.
-Tom regularly acts for trade union members and has represented Unite, Unison and UCATT members in multiple Tribunal claims including those involving trade union related dismissals, non-payment of the National Minimum Wage, holiday pay, equal pay, and in disputes around worker status and contractual interpretation.
+He has achieved several high value awards and settlements but is also quick to grasp the non-monetary aims pursued by Claimants such as negotiating re-engagement packages, releasing employees from restrictive covenants and agreeing full and fair references.
+Tom regularly acts for trade union members and has represented Unite, Unison, Equity and BMA members in Tribunal claims including those involving trade union related dismissals, non-payment of the National Minimum Wage, holiday pay, equal pay, and in disputes around worker status and contractual interpretation.
 He has a firm grounding in litigation involving NHS employment and regularly represents both NHS Trusts and members of the BMA.

 Tom also has experience of advising and acting for clients in non-employment discrimination litigation in the civil courts, mainly in the provision of services.
 He is also Direct Access qualified and has a firm commitment to undertaking Pro-Bono Work, including by assisting in appeals before the EAT under the Employment Law Appeal Advice Scheme (ELAAS).

 Court of Appeal: